 Group Management Based on ERM

-Under the new medium-term management plan “Vision 2021,” MS&AD will push forward with initiatives to improve profitability and capital efficiency, while ensuring soundness, and base Group management on the ERM cycle.
+Under the current medium-term management plan “Vision 2021,” MS&AD is pushing forward with initiatives to improve profitability and capital efficiency, while ensuring soundness, and base Group management on the ERM cycle.

 Function and Role of ERM

 When pursuing profits through risk-taking, ERM considers opportunities with high ROR (Return on Risk) or means of increasing ROR and seeks to achieve the target return on equity (ROE) while maintaining the soundness of capital(ESR1).
 The relationship between these three is outlined in the following figure.